stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/expose-metrics/expose-metrics.md

 # Add Service Monitor

 SAAP gathers the base metrics to see how our pods are doing.
-In order to get application specific metrics (like response time or number of reviews or active users etc) alongside the base ones, we need another object `ServiceMonitor`.
-It will let Prometheus know which endpoint the metrics are exposed so that Prometheus can scrape them.
-And once the Prometheus has the metrics, we can run query on them (just like we did before!) and create shiny dashboards!
+In order to get application-specific metrics (like response time or the number of reviews or active users etc) alongside the base ones, we need another object `ServiceMonitor`.
+It will let Prometheus know which endpoint the metrics are exposed to so that Prometheus can scrape them.
+And once Prometheus has the metrics, we can run queries on them (just like we did before!) and create shiny dashboards!

 ## Objectives